 If the seller bought the panels upfront, you will own the panels outright once you purchase the home.
 This is the ideal situation because you won’t have to pay anything for the solar panels.
 Even if the panels were acquired with a solar loan, the seller would be responsible for paying off the loan.

 Buying a Home With Leased Solar Panels

 Buying a house with leased solar panels is more complicated.
 Solar leases can last between ten and twenty years, and it can be expensive to buy out the system or roll the lease into the house purchase.
 Additionally, solar leases can have escalating payments, posing an ongoing liability.
 If the solar lease raises your debt-to-income ratio, you may face another hurdle to qualifying for a mortgage.
 If the house has a leased system, request to review the contract before moving forward with the sale.

 If you’re considering purchasing a home with solar panels installed, talk to the homeowner about the following questions.

 - Are the solar panels owned or leased?
 If they’re leased, you’ll want to find out the details of the contract, including monthly fees and length of the contract.

 - Who manufactured the panels?
 Dedicate some time to research the array’s manufacturers.
 If the panels were produced by a US corporation, you’re covered by the Magnuson–Moss Warranty Act, which protects US consumers from misleading warranty terms.

 - Which company installed the solar system?
 Most solar companies provide ten-year workmanship warranties.
-You’ll want to learn about the company and the warranty details so you know who to contact if there are any issues with the array.
+You’ll want to learn about the company and the warranty details, so you know whom to contact if there are any issues with the array.